stuartlynne/qlmux_proxy/README.md

 Sample.

       // QLMuxd configuration
-      // This is for a fiver printer configuration.
+      // This is for a five printer configuration.
       // There are four printer pools.
       //
       {